forcedotcom/commerce-extensibility/README.md

 ## Tax Service

-The sample code for Tax Service includes an Apex class (in `TaxServiceSample.apxc`) that calls an external service to retrieve tax calculation data and then saves that in the `CalculateTaxesResponseLineItem` list.
+The sample code for Tax Service includes the following Apex classes :
+- an Apex class (in `TaxServiceSample.apxc`) that calls an external service to retrieve tax calculation data and then saves that in the `CalculateTaxesResponseLineItem` list.
+- an Apex class (in `TaxServiceExtensionResolverSample.apxc`) which selects different resolution states (EXECUTE_DEFAULT, EXECUTE_REGISTERED and OFF) for different locales to execute respective apis (Extension Providers or the Default Salesforce Internal Tax Api).

 ## Error Handling